-- Guard thy treasure from loss, be careful about the investment schemes you get into.
+- Guard thy treasure against loss, be careful about the investment schemes you get into.

 - Make of thy dwelling a profitable investment, you can now save and your gold is multiplying; go ahead and get a home for yourself to cut back on paying rent.

-- Insure a future to come, our days are numbered and one knows not when they will die.
+- Ensure a future to come, our days are numbered and one knows not when they will die.
 Have a form of insurance to protect those you will leave behind.

 - Increase thy ability to earn, it is not enough to complain about tough economic times yet you are not doing anything to change the situation.
 Take up a second and third job, turn your passion into profit and see how great things will turn out.

 - Gold cometh gladly and in increasing quantity to any man who will put by not less than one-tenth of his earnings to create an estate for his future and that of his family.

 - When invested wisely, gold laboureth diligently and contentedly for the wise owner who finds for it profitable employment, multiplying even as the flocks of the field.

 - Gold clingeth to the protection of the cautious owner who invests it under the advice of men wise in its handling.